gcc-mirror/gcc/gcc/config/spu/spu.md

 (define_insn_reservation "FP7" 7 (eq_attr "type" "fp7")
     "pipe0, fp, nothing*5")

-;; The behaviour of the double precision is that both pipes stall ;; for 6 cycles and the the rest of the operation pipelines for ;; 7 cycles.
+;; The behavior of the double precision is that both pipes stall ;; for 6 cycles and the the rest of the operation pipelines for ;; 7 cycles.
 The simplest way to model this is to simply ignore ;; the 6 cyle stall.